United States presidential approval rating

-In the United States, presidential job approval ratings were first conducted by George Gallup (estimated to be 1937) to gauge public support for the president of the United States during their term.
-An approval rating is a percentage determined by polling which indicates the percentage of respondents to an opinion poll who approve of a particular person or program.
-Typically, an approval rating is given to a politician based on responses to a poll in which a sample of people are asked whether they approve or disapprove of that particular political figure.
+In the United States, presidential job approval ratings were first conducted about 1937 by George Gallup to gauge public support for the president of the United States during their term.
+An approval rating is a percentage of a population sample who approve of a particular person or program, as determined by an opinion poll.
+Typically, a politician is assigned an approval rating based on responses to a poll in which a sample of people are asked whether they approve or disapprove of that politician.
 A question might ask: "Do you approve or disapprove of the way that the current president is handling their job as president?"

 Like most surveys that measure opinions, individual poll results may be inaccurate.
-Many unscientific approval rating systems exist that show inaccurate statistics.
-Examples that self select, such as online questions, are of this type; however, the aggregate approval rating is generally accepted by statisticians as a statistically valid indicator of the comparative changes in the popular U.S. mood regarding a president.
+Many unscientific approval rating systems exist that give inaccurate statistics, such as surveys that self-select, as in online questions.
+However, the aggregate presidential approval rating is generally accepted by statisticians as a statistically valid indicator of the comparative changes in the popular U.S. mood regarding a president.
 George W. Bush registered a 90% job approval rating (the highest in Gallup's tracking) shortly after the terrorist attacks on September 11, 2001.
 Harry S. Truman registered a 22% job approval rating (the lowest in Gallup's tracking) in a survey conducted February 9–14, 1952.

+In 2026, Gallup announced that it would cease its polling of presidential approval ratings, as well as those of other public figures.
+Thus, Rasmussen polling is used for Donald Trump's second term, which runs from 2025 to 2029.